Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 No Real Opportunity For Conversational Practice

-True, there is a pronunciation mode where Memrise’s speech recognition technology will grade your pronunciation; however, the reality is that this exercise is just listening to and repeating words and phrases in a vacuum.
+True, there is a pronunciation mode where the speech recognition technology will grade your pronunciation; however, the reality is that this exercise is just listening to and repeating words and phrases in a vacuum.

-So from that perspective, I definitely think there are better options out there to practice your speaking and expand your conversational abilities.
 Pimsleur and Rocket Languages are the two best in this respect, in my opinion.
-Their lessons do a really good job of getting you to participate and use the target language under pressure within the context of simulated native conversations.
+They do a really good job of getting you to participate and use the target language under pressure within the context of simulated native conversations.

 Not Ideal For Advanced Learners